 You might have never thought, but design plays crucial part in how long a smartphone will last.
 Slim and shiny phones might look stunning, but they are not that practical.
 For any smartphone to last longer a nice grip is needed, so avoid slippery finishes.

-Another way to source eco-friendly mobile phone options is iFixit where you will find a list of mobile phones scored by repairability.
+Source eco-friendly mobile phone options on iFixit where you will find a list of mobile phones scored by repairability.
 The website also provides handy DIY repair guides and tool kits that will assist you in fixing your phone without expert knowledge being required.

 In our Smartphone Environmental Report conducted earlier last year, we have found out that Apple reports the difference between the total greenhouse gas emissions of its iPhones.
 It can be a 39 kg of CO2-e difference between the smallest and largest capacity for all the latest iPhones.